fidotheprince/flixx-api/README.md

 ### GET /search/:type

-Searches the external API based on the `type` parameter and the `query` and `page` query parameters.
+Searches content type, movies, tv, via external API based on the `type` parameter and the `query` and `page` query parameters.

 ### GET /details/:type/:id

-Fetches details from the external API based on the `type` and `id` parameters.
+Fetches content details from the external API based on the `type` and `id` parameters.

 ## Error Handling